 After I left I took the road south down to San Carlos where I took the ferry across to Toledo, Cebu.
 From there it was just an hour drive to Cebu City.
 There was a group from San Enrique and La Carlotta who hired a bus to go to the cultural event and temple dedication.
 They were sleeping in a church north of Cebu City and I was going to sleep there with them.
 However when I got into the city I texted them and they said they were already at the arena waiting for the cultural event to start.
 They had been there all day.
 Since no one was at the church to receive me I just took all my stuff to the arena and carried my bags inside.
 It was a little hot in my gear but I still had a good time.
 There were several dance events put on by various stakes and districts in the new temple district and they were all very good.
 I was so high up that I couldn’t get a good picture but it was a great experience with President Monson, Elder Eyering and Elder Oaks in attendance.

 After the cultural event I grabbed my motorcycle.
 As I was in the process of loading my bags on it, out of the huge crowd of people exiting the arena, a strange woman came up to me and gave me her phone number and asked if I was single.
-This was all in English, and every other sentence she kept saying she was a member of the church and that she really really was a member of the church… This bizarre “foreigner sniping” had me so confused that after unsuccessfully telling her I was taken (in Visaya) I just left.
+This was all in English, and every other sentence she kept saying she was a member of the church and that she really really was a member of the church… I just told her that I was taken (in Visaya) I just left.

 I met up with the group and followed their bus back to the church where we would sleep.
 On the way I noticed something funny: when I would press the horn button the horn would not honk but the lights would dim.
 After a while I noticed that while I was driving and I honked the horn the engine would cut out.
 “Interesting,” I said to myself.
 So I tried it again, only while I was stopped at a stop light.
 Not a good idea!
 The engine died and would not start: the battery was dead.
 So there I was, in the middle of a very busy intersection unable to start.
 I was lucky though, the intersection was at the top of a hill and so when I had the chance I pushed it down and was able to start the bike.
 I took it by a mechanic and they had no idea what was wrong.
 Since it was late I decided to just get it fixed on Monday.
 The next day was the Cebu Temple dedication!